binqsoft/CxPy/README.md

 |   `-- config.json_template           configuration template
 |-- reports                            This is the directory where the generated reports will be.
 |   `-- reports.txt
-|-- APICx.py                           An example to call the SDK "CxPy.py"
 |-- BookStoreJava_21403_lines.zip      sample source code provied by Checkmarx
 |-- CxPy.py                            The python SOAP API SDK file
 |-- CxSDKWebService.xml                The CxSAST SOAP API WSDL file
 |-- LICENSE                            license
 |-- README.md                          readme
 |-- checkmarx_soap_api.log             output log
-`-- requirements.txt                   the file that describes which python packages you need to install
+|-- requirements.txt                   the file that describes which python packages you need to install
+`-- test_Checkmarx_SOAP_API.py         An demo script to call the SDK "CxPy.py"
 ```